trungIsOnGithhub/EventsPlanner/README.md

 ## Restrictions (Current version)

-- Only the administrator can create polls.
+- Only the administrator can create events.
-- Every authenticated "Edap"-client user is currently an administrator (no claim checks).
+- Every authenticated user is currently an administrator (no claim checks).
+-